 \subsection{Real-time Pixel-based track reconstruction algorithm: the strategy}

-Unlike the tracks reconstructed in real-time (i.e. at 40 MHz) with the outer tracker information in the case of the CMS upgrade for HL-LHC~\cite{CMS-phase2tracker}, the tracks that are based on the pixel information request to be “seeded” i.e. to be searched for within a Region of Interest (RoI) ("L1 clusters/tracks") that is provided either by the electromagnetic (EM) calorimetry for the electrons, by the muon detectors for the muons, or the outer tracker in the case of the b-tagging.
-This is due to very high information rate provided by extremely high granularity of the microvertex detectors, further increased for the HL-LHC (see Section~\ref{sec:future}) Therefore the global strategy, is based on a {\it seed} that can be provided either by the electromagnetic (EM) calorimetry for the electrons, or the muon detectors for the muons, or the outer tracker in the case of the b-tagging.
+Unlike the tracks reconstructed in real-time (i.e. at 40 MHz) with the outer tracker information in the case of the CMS upgrade for HL-LHC~\cite{CMS-phase2tracker}, the tracks that are based on the pixel information request to be ``seeded'' i.e. to be searched for within a Region of Interest (RoI) (``L1 clusters/tracks'') that is provided either by the electromagnetic (EM) calorimeter for the electrons, by the muon detectors for the muons, or the outer tracker in the case of the b-tagging.
+This is due to the very high information rate provided by the extremely high granularity of the microvertex detectors, further increased for the HL-LHC (see Section~\ref{sec:future})

 What is proposed here for the electron case, is easily applicable as well to the muon case.
-The b-tagging is addressed in~\cite{Moon_2016} with the specific CMSSW framework; it will be the object of a new paper, because of the increasing importance of the b-tagging at HL-LHC and indeed at future HEP machines.
+Another interesting goal for a Level-1 trigger is for real-time b-tagging.
+This has been addressed in the case of the CMS experiment for HL-LHC~\cite{Moon_2016}.
+Because of the increasing importance of b-tagging, this objective will be revisited in another dedicated study, including the latest technological developments, and applied to all the experiments at the HL-LHC and future HEP machines.

 The pixel-based reconstruction follows the concept of the ``PiXTRK'' algorithm, first introduced in ~\cite{Moon_2015, Moon_2016}.
-Its detailed strategy as well as its real-life implementation is developed for the first time in this study.
+Its detailed strategy as well as its realistic implementation is developed for the first time in this study.

-In order to optimize at best the fast reconstruction efficiency, PiXTRK allows for one missing pixel cluster (e.g. some detector inefficiency) in the pixel track segment.
-This means, in the detector design considered here, that PiXTRK uses only 3 pixel clusters within 4 selected pixel layers or disks, to reconstruct the pixel tracks in the barrel and/or the endcap or the forward regions of the microvertex.
-We label it as the ``3-out-4 pixel clusters'' reconstruction strategy.\\
+In order to optimize the efficiency of the fast reconstruction efficiency, PiXTRK allows for one missing pixel cluster (e.g. some detector inefficiency) in the pixel track segment.
+This means, for the detector design considered here, that PiXTRK uses only 3 pixel clusters within 4 selected pixel layers or disks, to reconstruct the pixel tracks in the barrel and/or the endcap or the forward regions of the microvertex.
+We label it as the ``3-out-of-4 pixel clusters'' reconstruction strategy.\\